-The 4th edition of the 3D Bioprinting Conference will take place on January 31, 2017, at MECC Maastricht, The Netherlands.
+The 4th edition of the 3D Bioprinting Conference took place on January 31, 2017, at MECC Maastricht, The Netherlands.

-The conference content focuses on 3D bioprinting, the most disruptive application of 3D printing in the medical world, and latest developments and applications in the field.
-It is not a purely academic conference, but an innovative event bringing together brilliant minds and discoveries.
+The conference was part of a two-day event that included three other conferences and a dedicated exhibition.
+The conferences brought together over 230 attendees, who gathered to discuss the most disruptive applications of 3D printing in the medical world, and latest developments and applications in the field.
+They were not purely academic conferences, but innovative events bringing together brilliant minds and discoveries.

 Fast facts about the importance of 3D Bioprinting